15 Isle of Skye Travel Tips |

 Our original plan on visiting Scotland was to spend the majority of our time in the Scottish Highlands and the Isle of Skye.
 No offense Glasgow, but we didn’t have time for cities this trip.

 Here are 15 reasons why you need to visit the Isle of Skye Scotland.
-Hope this inspires you to visit.
+I hope this inspires you to visit.

 1. Skye’s Otherworldly Landscapes